 |Gun Recoil||45.3 in (1.15 m)|

 - ^These mountings were developed by St Chamond and were electrically powered.
 The supporting ball race contained 152 balls of 7.17 in (18.2 cm) diameter.
 The magazines and shell rooms for each pair of guns were on the same deck on opposite sides of the barbette and on two levels, with those for the port pair of guns on the reinforced inner bottom and those for the starboard side on the deck directly above.
 Ammunition supply from the magazines was by dredger hoist, one for each pair of guns.
 Ammunition was transferred in the working chamber to the gun loading cages of the upper hoists.
 Each gun had its own hoist and the cages had three compartments, the lowest one for the shells while each of the upper compartments held two charges.
-Although there is only one weight given for all four turrets, it should be noted that the rear of "B" turret on Dunkerque had 1 cm thinner armor than "A" turret and that Strasbourg had 3 cm thicker face armor and 1 cm thicker roof armor than the turrets on Dunkerque.
-For these reasons, I would conclude that there were at least three different weights among the four turrets.
+Although there is only one weight given for all four turrets in all the references below, it should be noted that the rear of "B" turret on Dunkerque had 1 cm thinner armor than "A" turret and that Strasbourg had 3 cm thicker face armor and 1 cm thicker roof armor than the turrets on Dunkerque.
+For these reasons, I would conclude that all four turrets were of different weights.

 - ^These gun arcs should be regarded as approximate as various official plans give differing figures.
 Some of this may be due to concerns about blast effects on the ship fittings.